Kansas City vs Seattle

 Which city has higher STR taxes — Kansas City or Seattle?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Seattle charges 15.6% combined lodging tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Seattle benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?